cylaris/anhur/README.md

 6. Download something like Git Bash to allow yourself to run a shell to then run websockify, you cant just do it via Node / Forever, I tried it.
 Bash will allow you to create a shell to run it, if you configure that properly via NSSM as well, you'll get websockify.js ran via Node.js Forever.js and then you're laughing because step 8/9 are savage.

+     a).
 Run git bash found in this repository.

+     b).
 Edit the script found in /Executables/run-websockify.js to the path in which websockify is stored on your host.

+     c).
 Use NPM to download forever.

-NPM command to grab Forever 1.0.0: npm i forever@1.0.0
+            npm i forever@1.0.0

 ## Spin up SecurityOnion using the .iso ##